thin-edge/tedge-rugpi-image/README.md

     **Note**

+    The Wifi credentials only need to be included in the image that is flashed to the SD card.
+Subsequent images don't need to included the Wifi credentials, as the network connection configuration files are persisted across images.

-    If you include wifi credentials in your image, make sure you don't make the image public, as it would expose your credentials!
+    If an image has Wifi credentials baked in, then you should not make this image public, as it would expose your credentials!

-    Alternatively, you could build an image locally which includes the wifi credentials, and then any future builds you don't need to include the wifi credentials as they should be persisted.

 3. Create the image (including downloading the supported base Raspberry Pi image) using:

     ```sh
+    just IMAGE=tryboot build
+    ```

+    **Note**

+    If you notice that the recipes are not being run, then you can clear the cache by running the following command:

+    ```sh
+    just clean-cache

+    # Then you can rebuild the image and the recipes should be run
     just IMAGE=tryboot build
     ```